DynamicDevices/meta-dynamicdevices/docs/context/MAIN_CONTEXT.md

 ## Repository Overview

-This repository contains BSP (Board Support Package) layers for Dynamic Devices Edge board family, built on the Linux microPlatform (LmP) using Yocto/OpenEmbedded.
+This repository contains application and middleware layers for Dynamic Devices Edge board family, built on the Linux microPlatform (LmP) using Yocto/OpenEmbedded.
+Hardware-specific BSP (Board Support Package) components are maintained in the separate `meta-dynamicdevices-bsp` submodule.

 ## Supported Boards